-When it comes to small cars few, perhaps, are as iconic as the Mini.
+When it comes to the best small cars few, perhaps, are as iconic as the Mini.
 They may not be the last word in luxury, but the “Cooper” brand has become synonymous with the upmarket hot hatch.

 The A1, Audi’s smallest and most accessible offering, is a much more recent contender in the supermini segment.
-It’s already established itself as one to watch out for, being cheaper and smaller than the Mercedes A Class but, unlike the Volkswagen Polo, still bears a premium badge.
+It’s already established itself as one to watch out for, being cheaper and smaller than the Mercedes A Class Hatchback but, unlike the Volkswagen Polo, still bears a premium badge.

 Audi A1 vs Mini Cooper